itsrutuja123/Zerogro/README.md

 # Zerogro
 Zerogro is a stock trading platform built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
-The platform allows users to track stock prices, perform transactions, view their portfolio, and manage their investments..
+The platform allows users to track stock prices, perform transactions, view their portfolio, and manage their investments.

 **Tech Stack:**